Mental Health Support & Resources:

 Settler: Identity and colonialism in 21st century Canada (Adam J. Barker and Emma Battell Lowman)

-A list of various resources is 150 Acts of Reconciliation
+150 Acts of Reconciliation

 Indigenous Writes (Chelsea Vowel)